rt-wang/jot_backend/README.md

 Audio → Transcript → Organized Editable Note App

-This is the backend API server for Memory Lens, built with Next.js 15 App Router, Supabase, and OpenAI.
+This is the backend API server for jot, built with Next.js 15 App Router, Supabase, and OpenAI.

 ## Tech Stack